 For the best result, prepare the soil by removing weeds, raking or digging the surface and watering the remaining plants.
 Place a layer of newspaper over the soil to deter weed growth, but make sure it’s not too thick as it will reduce air supply to the soil.

 Spread the mulch layer

 The ideal thickness of the mulch layer depends on the particle size of the mulch material.
-If using large chunks, such as pine bark, a deeper layer (more than 5cm) is needed.
-Mulch made of fine particles is more prone to compaction so it should be applied in a thinner layer.
+If using large chunks, such as pine bark, a deeper layer (more than 5 cm) is needed.
+Mulch made of fine particles is more prone to compaction so it should be applied in a thinner layer of around 2 cm.

 Be sure to keep the mulch about 6-7cm clear of plant stems or they may rot.